-5.8.1 The final consultation SA Report for the Local Plan (i.e. this document) is being consulted on for a statutory minimum six-week period alongside the SIR Local Plan as part of the proposed submission public consultation stage.
+5.8.1 The final consultation SA Report for the Local Plan was consulted on for a statutory minimum sixweek period alongside the SIR Local Plan as part of the proposed submission public consultation stage.
 Should any significant changes be made to the SIR Local Plan as a result of public consultation and independent examination, additional appraisal work may need to be carried out and the SA may need to be amended to reflect the results.
+Following examination, this was determined not to be the case.